gasnew/cedar/api/README.md

 run [prettier](https://prettier.io/) from my editor to format as I go.

-If there are a bunch of TypeScript/compilation errors to look at, just run `yarn compile` to see them all printed nicely in your terminal.
+If there are a bunch of TypeScript/compilation errors to look at, just run `yarn build` to see them all printed nicely in your terminal.

 ## Calling the API